 The expected return on plan assets rate was determined based upon historical returns adjusted for estimated future market fluctuations.
-During 2010 and 2009, the actual return on pension plan assets was significantly higher than our expected rate of return on pension plan assets of 8%.
-However, management believes that 8% is still a valid assumption for the expected return on pension plan assets due to the long-term nature of our benefit obligations and the likely returns associated with our allocation targets to various investments.
+During 2011 and 2010, the actual return on pension plan assets was significantly higher than our expected rate of return on pension plan assets of 8%.
+However, in calculating the anticipated pension expense for 2012 management has reduced the expected return on plan assets to 7.5%.
+The reduction was primarily driven by the changes in the allocation targets of the Company's investments during the year.